 Today I thought I’d write a post about period poverty, as this is a really important topic.

 Period poverty affects women all across the world, and it is a lot closer to home than you may think.
 In the UK, 1 in 10 girls aged 14-21 cannot afford to regularly buy menstrual products.
-And in the US, 1 in 5 teenagers have struggled to buy menstrual products, with 25% of young women missing school due to this issue.

 But while this topic may be important to modern society, worryingly little is known about it.
 This post discusses what period poverty really is, and how it affects women across the globe.